phiroict/dev-machine-aws/Readme.md

 ## Alternative - AWS image builder

 *AWS EC2 image builder*. this is a pipeline building images from recipies and seem to work better than packer.
 In the `infra/builder` we create a pipeline that builds the image pipeline.
-It has the advantage of a shake and bake
+It has the advantage of a shake and bake solution but may lack the easy customisation.